 Upon arrival to Baltra Island you naturalist guide will wait for you in the arrivals hall and take you to your first visit on Santa Cruz Island.
-You will be transferred from Seymour airport by an airport bus (10 min ride) and a ferry ride (5min) to the northside of Santa Cruz where will take our transportation to our first visit of Los Gemelos the volcanic twin craters which were formed by the collapse of surface material in underground chambers.
+You will be transferred from Seymour airport by an airport bus (10 min ride) and a ferry ride (5min) to the northside of Santa Cruz where will take our transportation to LOS GEMELOS: two pit-craters located on each side of the road over 30 meter deep which were formed by the collapse of the roof of some magma chamber.

 On day 2 and 3 you will visit any two islands of the below list (one island per day).
 Depending on your departure and availability the visits of the islands will vary.
 Each island is unique in itself and has different highlights to offer.
 This is an amazing chance to reach out to inhabited islands in the archipelago.
 Each day tour will include lunch onboard, a walking and a snorkeling activity to maximize your experience.

-AM: You will have the possibility of snorkeling in the calm waters of Punta Carrión where you will be able to observe a variety of tropical fish and possibly white tip reef sharks that peacefully rest on the sandy bottom. - Snorkeling
+PM: You will have the possibility of snorkeling in the calm waters of Punta Carrión where you will be able to observe a variety of tropical fish, sea turtles, rays,yellowtail mullets and white tip reef sharks that peacefully rest on the sandy bottom.

 Enjoy a full free day with different options to explore such as: